iMaximal/About-me/README.md

 <details><summary>Why I'm applicable as React developer?
 </summary>

-I developed 8 successful commercial projects using React with internalization.
+I developed a lot successful commercial projects using React with internalization.

 I'm React tutor and I have my own React+TypeScript course on Udemy.